How to Freeze Corn (With or Without Blanching)

 Why Bother Freezing Sweet Corn?

-Neither store-bought canned or frozen corn compares to the flavor and texture of in-season sweet corn.
-Fresh sweet corn is fragrant, juicy, and so sweet!
+✔ Neither store-bought canned nor frozen corn compares to the flavor and texture of in-season sweet corn.
+Fresh sweet corn is fragrant, juicy, and so sweet — freezing it preserves its flavor and texture!

-- Vacuum bags: Freezing corn in vacuum bags keeps them fresher for longer and is the best method for avoiding freezer burn.
+- Vacuum bags (my top choice): Freezing corn in vacuum bags keeps them fresher for longer and is the best method for avoiding freezer burn.

 - Freezer bags: Make sure to suck all the air out of the bag before sealing it.
 You can use your mouth or a straw to do this.